 What is Leavitt’s Diamond?

-In early 1960s an American Professor Harlod J. Leavitt presented a model which explains organizational change.
 This model revolves around four components of organizational change and these elements are: structure, task, technology and people.
 These four elements are interconnected and interdependent.
 Professor Leavitt placed these elements in a square shape to reflect the mutual connection among all of these.
 This square shape looks like a diamond and that is why it is widely known as Leavitt’s Diamond Model.

 Four Components of Leavitt’s Diamond